tobiasbriones/blog/philosophy/experience/this-entry-represents-a-milestone-for-me-2022-12-18/index.md

 poorly-defined software.

-It's like: your app is about `Song-to-Text Recognition` not about stupid `Controllers` or `Services` (yes, cheap software built with OOP), those generic buzzwords are stereotypes that bypass what an actual engineer would do as a domain expert, so I expect modules called like say `["song", "text", "transform", "play", "bass", "pitch", "amplitude", "some-ml-model"]` instead.
+It's like: your app is about `Song-to-Text Recognition` not about stupid `Controllers`, `Middlewares` or `Services` (pretty common to see in cheap generic software out there, and quite related to OOP and top-down imposed/bureaucratic hierarchies).
+You "sell" "song recognition" and similar works, but you don't "sell" "Controllers" and such, so those generic buzzwords are stereotypes that bypass what an actual engineer would do as a domain expert, so I expect modules called like say `["song", "text", "transform", "control", "bass", "pitch", "amplitude", "some-ml-model"]` instead.

+When being homogeneous, in the example above, an API is the same kind of software a "business-domain" is, or a GUI tree is.
+So there's no need to differentiate among them and say that APIs have "Controller" as a template.
+In other words, everything should be a domain, and this also applies to articles of course.

-Articles are about the same idea, sometimes we need to think a bit more to write what has to be written and that leaves cheap articles behind and creates high-quality content.
+Articles are about the same idea, sometimes we need to think a bit more to write **what has to be written** instead of using **generic templates** and that endeavor leaves cheap articles behind and promotes high-quality content.

 ### How I Homogenized My Previous Article